ADCS - Privilege Escalation as a Service

 Certificate utilization via GUI

-Certificate request
+Certificate Request

 Request certificate client

-Certificate creation Applicant
+Certificate Creation Applicant

-Input of the applicant for certificate creation
+Entry of the applicant for the certificate creation

-Activation of the export of the private key
+Activation of private key export

 Successful certification of the certificate